12 Ways of Christmas: Greeting Cards!

 3 – Send New Year’s cards instead!

 Does sending cards in time for Christmas seem like too much to add to your holiday to-do list?
 Then take the pressure off, and send Happy New Year’s cards instead.
-You could write up a few key highlights of your year, like this one.
 Another bonus: your card won’t get lost in an influx of other holiday cards.

 4 – Do a pen and ink drawing of your home.